AlessandroAvi/Master_Thesis/README.md

 # HOW THE REPO IS STRUCTURED

-The code is contained in folders `Latter_application` and `OpenMV_application`.
+The repo is structured in the following components:

+- `Images`: contains images used in the readme files from both applications.
+It also contains images showing how the OpenMV training setup.

+- `Lattex`: contains the source for the Latex and all the images used for the thesis.

-`Letter_application` contains the code developed for: i) the simulation of continual learning on the laptop, ii) the implementation of continual learning on the STM32 microcontroller.
-Inside `Letter_application` the diorectpries `Pyhton` and `STM` can be found.
-In `STM` there is the C code used by the STM32 microcontroller.
-In `Python` there is the code used for the simulation on the laptop; the code for generating plots, tables, confusion matrices; the code used for communication laptop-STM
+- `Letters_application`: contains the code developed for: i) the simulation of continual learning on the laptop, ii) the implementation of continual learning on the STM32 microcontroller.
+Inside the `STM` directory there is the C code used by the STM32 microcontroller.
+In `Python` there is the code used for the simulation on the laptop, the code for generating plots, tables, confusion matrices, and the code used for communication laptop-STM

-`OpenMV_application` contains the the code devloped for the implementation of continual learning on the OpenMV camera.
+- `OpenMV_application`: the dorectory contains: the codes developed for the implementation of continual learning on the OpenMV camera (plus all the plots, the script for maintaining sync with the laptop, ...), the `stl` file used for 3D printing the camera support, a presentation used for setting up the ubuntu environment.

+- `Presentation_files`: contains images and two presentations: i) the presentation used for keeping track of the work done; ii) the final presentation for the thesis.